modbrin/nes-emulator/README.md

 ## Minimal NES Emulator

 ## Status
-+ First-gen games such as Pacman and Super Mario Bros are playable.
++ First-gen games such as Pacman and Super Mario Bros are playable
-+ Audio doesn't work - APU is not implemented.
++ Audio doesn't work - APU is not implemented
-+ CPU supports official and unofficial opcodes.
++ CPU supports official and unofficial opcodes
-+ PPU is minimal, non-basic games don't work.
++ PPU is minimal, non-basic games don't work

 Bugs:
 - Sprite 0 hit doesn't seem to properly work